 In the end, while actor Eli Rich is head and shoulders above most backyard and SOV-era actors to sell the inner struggles — and everything is decently scripted and well-shot — Steve Belmont is no Frank Zito cutting his own mannequin-murderlust swath in the best of the Carpenter-inspired slashers: William Lustig’s Maniac (1980).
 If Murderlust went for that Maniac-styled depravity, we could have had a precursor to John McNaughton truly chilling Henry: Portrait of a Serial Killer (1986).
 That based-in-reality film bastardly-birthed out of the exploits of Henry Lee Lucas; Murderlust chillingly predicts the backstory of Dennis Lynn Rader, a church elder and common working man (ironically: home security systems) who lead a secret life as the B.T.K Killer between 1974 to 1991.
 (Gregg Henry of The Patriot and Hot Rod chilled us with his portrayal of Rader in a 2005 CBS-TV movie.)

-The VHS of Murderlust was highly edited (and I never found an uncut version, if there even was one) — which degraded Steve Belmont’s secret life to a serial killer cut lose in a TV movie (even a police procedural TV series; thus our Lifetime comparison).
+The VHS of Murderlust was highly edited (and I never found an uncut version, if there even was one) — which degraded Steve Belmont’s secret life to a serial killer cut loose in a TV movie (even a police procedural TV series; thus our Lifetime comparison).
 The Severin restoration reissues the film with those scenes intact.
 I’ve haven’t the pleasure to see this “as intended” version, so perhaps those restored scenes may pique your interest to add Murderlust to your DVD/Blu collection.
 Plus, you’ll learn more about the film courtesy of writer James C. Lane’s commentary track.

 You can view the Serverin Films’ age-restricted trailer and 1985 VHS trailer on You Tube.
 You can stream a VHS rip of the 1985 version of the film, also on You Tube.
 There’s also an upload on Tubi (which runs non-aged restricted) — with the Severin rebooted artwork as the upload avatar.
 However, the You Tube and Tubi uploads are both fuzzy and washed-out and of the same running time — and the same ’80s VHS cut of film.